dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/api-reference/text-line-result-item.md

 # DSTextLineResultItem

 The `DSTextLineResultItem` class represents a text line result item recognized by the library.
-It is derived from `DSCapturedResultItem`.
+It is derived from `DSCapturedResultItem` and is one of the base units of `DSRecognizedTextLinesResult`.

 ## Definition